-I also have an Android phone and use Gmail for managing my emails.
-Recently I stopped getting notifications of new mails on my Android phone.
+I also have a Samsung Galaxy phone (Android) and use Gmail app to manage my emails.
+Recently I stopped getting Gmail notifications of new mails on my Android phone.
 Since it’s important to get notifications of my important emails, I had to troubleshoot and fix this problem immediately.

 This article will document the way I solved this issue.
-I have added steps for enabling notifications in Android as well as in a Windows 10 browser or an iPhone.
+If you are also having Gmail notifications not working issues, I have added steps for enabling notifications in Android as well as in a Windows 10 browser or an iPhone.

 - Open the Gmail app on your Android phone.

-- Now click on the Menu button (3 bars) in the top-left corner.
+- Now tap on the Menu button (3 bars) in the top left corner.

-- Now select the account you wish to fix the notification settings of.
+- Now tap on the account you wish to fix the notification settings of.
 It is recommended that you perform the following settings for all of your accounts:

-- Click on Notifications in the Notifications section.
+- Tap on Notifications in the Notifications section.

-- Now back in the Account screen, click on Inbox Notifications in the Notifications section.
+- Now back on the Account screen, tap on Inbox Notifications in the Notifications section.

-- Now check the box next to the type of notification you wish to receive.
+- Now tap to check the box next to the type of notification you wish to receive.
 For example, if you wish for the phone to vibrate, check the box next to Vibrate.

-- Repeat steps 4 to 8 for the remaining email accounts in the Gmail app.
+- Repeat steps 4 through 8 for the remaining email accounts in the Gmail app.